 - Serious medical problems can lead to ongoing health concerns, prolonged hospitalization or rarely death

 - Surgical site infection

 - Blood clots (deep venous thrombosis)

 - Stiffness in the knee

 - Leg length inequality

-Discuss your concerns thoroughly with your Orthopedic Surgeon prior to surgery.
+Discuss your concerns thoroughly with Dr. Patel prior to surgery.